genepi-freiburg/genepicoloc/README.md

 # Overview

-tl;dr - please go directly to a [typical use case](#typical-use-case) below (ideally after checking [System requirements](#system-requirements))
+tl;dr - please go directly to a [typical use case](#typical-use-case) below (ideally after checking [system requirements](#system-requirements)).

-Genetic colocalization is a statistical approach used to assess whether two complex traits (e.g., chronic kidney disease and gene expression) share a causal genetic variant.
-As input, it uses summary statistics - the results of genome-wide association studies.
+Genetic colocalization is a statistical approach used to assess whether two complex traits (e.g., chronic kidney disease and type II diabetes, or chronic kidney disease and a molecular trait such as gene expression) share a causal genetic variant.
+As input, it uses summary statistics - the results of genome-wide association studies (GWASs).
 Establishing shared genetic signals can reveal common biological mechanisms underlying such complex traits and provide insights into their etiology.

 A frequently used tool for genetic colocalization is [coloc](https://chr1swallace.github.io/coloc/) which *genepicoloc* is based on.
 In particular, it uses the enumeration method implemented in the "coloc.abf" function.
-This is a Bayesian approach which calculates posterior probabilities (PPs) for colocalizaiton between each pair of traits and tests whether they show evidence of colocalization driven by the same genetic variant (corresponds to the high PP of Hypothesis 4, H4).
+This is a Bayesian approach which calculates posterior probabilities (PPs) for colocalization between each pair of traits and tests whether they show evidence of colocalization driven by the same genetic variant (corresponds to the high PP of Hypothesis 4, H4).

-In essence, *genepicoloc* colocalizes input summary statistics (sumstats_1) against a set of available traits and phenotypes (sumstats_2) which include molecular traits (transcriptomics, proteomics, metabolomics data) and diseases (clinical outcomes from phenome-wide association studies).
+In essence, *genepicoloc* colocalizes input summary statistics (sumstats_1) against a set of available traits and phenotypes (sumstats_2) which include molecular traits (i.e., transcriptomics, proteomics, metabolomics, and other omics data) and diseases (clinical outcomes from phenome-wide association studies).

 For more details on the method, please refer to the following resources:
 - Genome-wide association studies: [methods primer](https://www.nature.com/articles/s43586-021-00056-9)